RaminIsmailsoy/holbertonschool-cyber_security/linux_security/0x00_linux_security_basics/README.md

 - How to configure and manage a firewall
 - How to identify and terminate malicious processes

-Working with Commands:
+## Working with Commands:
-How to use the ps and kill commands to identify and terminate malicious processes How to use the netstat and ss commands to monitor network traffic for suspicious activity How to use the nmap, lynis and tcpdump commands to analyze network traffic for suspicious behavior How to use iptables and ufw to manage the firewall rules on Linux systems
+- How to use the ps and kill commands to identify and terminate malicious processes
+- How to use the netstat and ss commands to monitor network traffic for suspicious activity
+- How to use the nmap, lynis and tcpdump commands to analyze network traffic for suspicious behavior
+- How to use iptables and ufw to manage the firewall rules on Linux systems

-Tasks
+## Tasks
 0. What secrets hold
-mandatory
 Write a bash script that shows you the last 5 logins session for users with their corresponding dates and times.

-You should run your code as privileged user. root or sudoers.

-1. Shows your Linux connections, not your social status! mandatory
+1. Shows your Linux connections, not your social status!
 Write a bash script that display a list of network socket connections

-1 You should run your code as privileged user root or sudoers.
+- 1 You should run your code as privileged user root or sudoers.
-2 You should Show all sockets, including listening and non-listening sockets.
+- 2 You should Show all sockets, including listening and non-listening sockets.
-3 You should Display numerical addresses (IP addresses and port numbers).
+- 3 You should Display numerical addresses (IP addresses and port numbers).
-4 You should Limit the output to TCP sockets.
+- 4 You should Limit the output to TCP sockets.
-5 You should Display the process information associated with each socket.
+- 5 You should Display the process information associated with each socket.